ianwhite/hark/README.md

 ## What & Why?

 **hark** enables you to create a 'listener' object very easily.
-It's for programming in the 'hexagonal' or 'tell, do not ask' style.
+It's for programming in the *hexagonal* or *tell, don't ask* style.
 The consumers of hark listeners don't know anything about hark.
-Because hark makes it easy to create ad-hoc object, it's easy to get started with a tell-dont-ask style, in rails controllers for examples.
+Because hark makes it easy to create ad-hoc object, it's easy to get started with a tell-dont-ask style, in rails controllers for example.
 For more detail see the 'Rationale' section.

 ## Usage